rfoucard/cra-fast-track/Doc/01-Enacting-Terms.md

 <br/>
 <details>
-  <summary><strong>Article 65 - Representative actions</strong> Consumers can use EU “representative actions” against CRA breaches by economic operators that harm, or could harm, collective consumer interests. </summary>
+  <summary><strong>Article 65 - Representative actions</strong> Consumers can use EU “representative actions” against CRA breaches by economic operators. </summary>
   <br/>
   Directive (EU) 2020/1828 shall apply to the representative actions brought against infringements by economic operators of provisions of this Regulation that harm, or may harm, the collective interests of consumers.